THEOS 1 [Astrium]

-THEOS (THai Earth Observation System), also known as Thaichote, will be fully owned and operated by the Thai Ministry of Science and Technology's Space Agency (GISTDA) and will provide Thailand with worldwide geo-referenced image products and image processing capabilities for applications in cartography, land use, agricultural monitoring, forestry management, coastal zone monitoring and flood risk management.
-THEOS will provide access to any part of Thailand in less than 2 days.
+THEOS 1 (THai Earth Observation System), also known as Thaichote, was fully owned and operated by the Thai Ministry of Science and Technology's Space Agency (GISTDA) and provided Thailand with worldwide geo-referenced image products and image processing capabilities for applications in cartography, land use, agricultural monitoring, forestry management, coastal zone monitoring and flood risk management.
+THEOS provided access to any part of Thailand in less than 2 days.

-As part of the THEOS contract, Thai engineers will join the EADS Astrium development team and will attend intensive space programme training.
-This cooperation contract paves the way for further development of GISTDA and space activities in Thailand.
+As part of the THEOS contract, Thai engineers joined the EADS Astrium development team and attended intensive space programme training.
+This cooperation contract paved the way for further development of GISTDA and space activities in Thailand.

 The THEOS satellite payload features both high resolution in panchromatic mode and wide field of view in multispectral mode and has been tailored to Thailand's specific needs with a worldwide imaging capability.
 It was to be launched mid 2007 on a sun synchronous orbit at an altitude of about 820 km, but was delayed to October 2008 due to ongoing disputes over the launch vehicle drop zones.

 |Type / Application:||Earth Observing|

 |Equipment:||2 m resolution black-and-white imager, 15 m resolution panchromatic imager|

 |Orbit:||672 km × 692 km, 98.80°|

 |THEOS (Thaichote)||2008-049A||01.10.2008||Do LC-370/13||Dnepr|